 International sites may seek accreditation of their pharmacy residency program using one of two entry level standards: the ASHP Accreditation Standard for International Pharmacy Practice Residency Programs or the ASHP Accreditation Standard for Postgraduate Year One (PGY1) Pharmacy Residency Programs.
 Many international residency programs will find their best fit using the International Pharmacy Practice Accreditation Standard.
 However, some programs may be better suited to the PGY1 Standard.
 ASHP staff are available to provide guidance when contacted by a prospective residency program representative and there is an initial assessment of the health care organization, pharmacy services, educational systems in that country, plans for the prospective residency program, and other factors.
 Of note, a postgraduate year two (PGY2) accreditation standard is available for sites to offer residency programs in advanced areas of pharmacy practice.
 These residency programs build upon the skills developed during the PGY1 residency program and follow completion of a PGY1 residency program.
-There is no corresponding accreditation standard for advanced residency programs that follow the International Pharmacy Practice residency program.
+For advanced residency programs that follow the International Pharmacy Practice residency program, ASHP offers an International Advanced Pharmacy Practice Residency Program Accreditation.

 - Download our International Pharmacy Residency case study and testimonial from Children’s Cancer Hospital Egypt [PDF]